amcm329/exercise_fast_api/README.md

 The following project consists in the development of a system that creates a API REST.

-The tool used for API REST is Fast API (0.111.0)
+The tool used for API REST is Fast API (0.111.0) and Docker.

+It's important to install Docker before this execution, whose instructions are not included in this README.

 The project's structure is the following: